 Cooperation Kentish Town started organising in Jan 2020 and reached 20 members soon after.

 However, Covid-19 meant that meetings had to stop due to safety concerns.
 Instead, the co-op was able to use its existing infrastructure (a space, links with food suppliers and a local network of organisers) to transition into a crisis response hub, managing mass food distribution across the borough of Camden.
-In six months, Cooperation Kentish Town provided 12 tonnes of groceries (the equivalent of around 26,200 meals) to neighbours on low or no income.
+Cooperation Kentish Town is currently distributing around 1000 meals a week to neighbours on low or no income.
 In addition, the co-op is working with a large group of asylum seekers based in Kentish Town to organise weekly food supplies, ESOL classes and immigration support.

-If you live on or around the Ingestre Road estate and would like to join the co-op, please contact firstname.lastname@example.org.
+If you live on or around NW5 and would like to join the co-op, please contact firstname.lastname@example.org.